Wednesday, 30 September 2015

 Again cover and cook for another 4-5 minutes.
 Add the coriander leaves.

-Switch off after 1 minute, its done.
+Switch off after a minute, it should be done.

 CHALKUMRO GHONTO